 That's exactly type of thinking that led to Wright Brothers' first flight.

 It's how NASA thought when they sent humans to the Moon.

 It's also the type of thinking that led to a 2 ton rover on Mars.

-That's why you need to join us on Nov 3rd in Chicago.
+That's why you need to join us this fall in Chicago at Dare Mighty Things!

 Hit play.
 You'll love this :)